Too much Turner? Critics turn on new UK exhibition

 The links between the two artists can be traced back at least to 1799, when Turner encountered two works by Claude at the London home of William Beckford -- before public galleries were established, private collectors were vital for providing artists access to old masters.

-Claude is best known for idealized classical scenes where figures are dwarfed by towering natural and architectural surroundings touched by light that often emanates from the centre of the canvas.
+Claude is best known for idealised classical scenes where figures are dwarfed by towering natural and architectural surroundings touched by light that often emanates from the centre of the canvas.

 Turner produced works that bore clear similarities -- “Crossing the Brook” of 1815, for example, presents an idyllic view of the Tamar Valley in Devon, England.